falcosecurity/falco-website/content/en/blog/falco-0-33-0.md

 This is a huge improvement and also **brings back support for running syscall and k8s audit logs** in the same Falco instance, for all the folks who were interested in doing so.
 For insights about the principles and rationale behind this release, follow the discussion at [falcosecurity/falco#2074](https://github.com/falcosecurity/falco/issues/2074).

 Please note that this feature introduces **few user-facing changes** to be aware of when updating.
 The primary one is that the syscall event sources will always be enabled by default if not explicitly disabled.
 So, please make sure you pass `--disable-source=syscall` to the Falco CLI if you’re interested in a plugin-only deployment!
+You can find more details in [the documentation](/docs/event-sources/#configuring-event-sources).

 ### Supporting minikube in the Driver Loader 📥